 Jordan School District collects the following data necessary to conduct mandatory district activities:

-- General student information including name, date of birth, sex, parent contact information, student identification number.
+- General student information including name, date of birth, sex, parent contact information and education level, student identification number.

 - Assessment information including local, state, and national assessment results or an exception from taking a local, state, or national assessment.